ResidentMario/subway-explorer-deploy/README.md

 kubectl create -f subway-explorer-gmaps-proxy-service.yaml
 ```

-That's it---the service is deployed!
-To verify everything went correctly, run `kubectl get pods` and find the `gmaps-proxy` pod. `kubectl exec -it POD_NAME bash` to get inside the pod, then run `wget https://localhost:9000/status; cat status`.
+To verify the service created successfully, run `kubectl get pods` and find the `gmaps-proxy` pod. `kubectl exec -it POD_NAME bash` to get inside the pod, then run `wget https://localhost:9000/status; cat status`.
 If all is well the result will be `{status: "OK"}`.
 You can then run `rm status` to get rid of the junk file, and then `exit` the pod.

 ### Step 3: Mount a volume for the database